 So, what is good feedback?

 Essentially, good feedback is actionable, accurate and honest criticism.
 Good feedback isn't motivated by a desire to make the person receiving it feel that they're incapable to perform the task at hand.
 Intead, good feedback aims to redirect efforts to fulfill the vision and goals of a project.
+Great feedback empowers and guides your team so they can do great design.

 Good Feedback vs. Bad Feedback